 And you know what, those people who invited me for tea didn’t know that being alone can make you very happy and contented.

 Small steps …

 Some people just don’t like being alone.
 And there are things you can do about this too.

-Be curious about everyone you meet, strike up conversations whenever you can – rather than wait for others to always make the first move.
-People love talking about themselves, so give them the opportunity by being a good listener.
+Be curious about everyone you meet and strike up conversations whenever you can.
+You don’t have to for others to always make the first move.
+And people love talking about themselves, so give them the opportunity by being a good listener.